 There are so many charities providing drought support for farmers.
 You could Buy a Bale for a Farmer, or donate money to Australian farmers through organisations such as Rural Aid or Drought Angels.
-These charities often work on the ground and in the communities, so they know what’s needed and where.
+These charities often work on-the-ground and in the communities, so they know what’s needed and where.
 They can distribute food, water or gift cards and cash to struggling families.

 Help out regional and rural small businesses

 For many communities, tourism is a vital cog in the financial wheel.
 One of the best ways you can support drought-hit farmers and communities is to visit.
-Stay in a local BnB or the pub.
+Stay in a local BnB or the town’s tavern.
 Buy produce from the markets and visit local restaurants.
 It will all support rural communities to help stay afloat in this difficult time.

 Volunteer your time

 If money is tight but you have oodles of time you could volunteer to help out.
 Organisations such as Aussie Helpers facilitate people to head outback and help out at a property.
-There’s also the Lions Club Need for Feed that are asking for volunteers on their next Hay Run.
+There’s also the Lions Club Need for Feed that are always asking for volunteers for their next Hay Run.

 In 2018, Sydney school student Jack Berne set up a hugely successful Fiver for a Farmer campaign.
 He asked people to donate just $5 to help with drought relief for Aussie farmers and raised over $700,000.
-He has set up another campaign in 2019 and it is still going.
+He has set up another campaign in 2019 and it is still going even now.
 He’s raising money for Rural Aid and Drought Angels and is sending regular updates through his GoFundMe page.

 Become a fundraiser in your community

-Donate to Australian farmers today
+Donate to help Australian farmers today